Heroku Connect Database Tables

 External Lookup Relationship | varchar | Length of field is provided by Salesforce based on field configuration |

-Formula | The database type used is determined by the formula return type (for example a Checkbox return type will use a boolean database type) - see below for more information on how these fields are handled | |
+Formula | The database type used is determined by the formula return type (for example a Checkbox return type uses a boolean database type) - see below for more information on how these fields are handled | |

 ID | varchar(18) | Automatically mapped as sfid (see System columns) |